aj0strow/twitter-img/README.md

 ### Notes

+The server is an express app and mounts as middleware.
+There is a root path, so make sure to mount on a path like `twitter-img`.

-The server is an express app, so you can mount it as middleware.
-Redis keys are namespaced with `twitter-img` so should be safe to incorporate in a larger app.
+Redis keys are namespaced with `twitter-img` so should be safe to incorporate in a larger app as well.

 After benchmarking I discovered it chokes on high concurrency Apache Bench tests.
 I think it has something to do with Twitter not appreciating tons of requests for the same image ignoring cache headers, because the stream is unexpectedly cut off mid-request.
 It also might be a slow internet connection at home, or that I simply wrote a shitty server.